facorread/examClock/README.md

 Q. Why do I have to edit the source code?

 A. Because I do not have the time to design a nice interface and I want to keep this project as simple as it gets.
+Editing these three files is scary the first time only.
 You are encouraged to learn to code.
-See the three files as examples.